araffin/sbx/README.md

 We recommend playing with the `policy_delay` and `gradient_steps` parameters for better speed/efficiency.
 Having a higher learning rate for the q-value function is also helpful: `qf_learning_rate: !!float 1e-3`.

+Note: when using the DroQ configuration with CrossQ, you should set `layer_norm=False` as there is already batch normalization.

 ## Citing the Project